 If you find yourself struggling with getting rid of things and wanting to hang onto everything, just remember to start small.
 You don’t have to get rid of every single possession you own.
 Instead, decide what you can and can’t live without.
 It took me a long time to get to this point.
 In fact, I wanted to keep many items, including Christmas décor.
 I had 6 large red bins and now I’ve reduced it down to 2.5 bins.
 Having to put out the décor each year and the time that it took was a deciding factor for me.

 For example, if you’re going through a closet and find a box of clothes from a few years ago, it’s time to get rid of them since you obviously haven’t needed them during this time period.
 Or if you believe that you still want those clothes, consider putting them on a hanger and hanging them backwards.
 If those hangers are still backwards in 3 to 6 months, consider donating them at that point as you’ll know that you may never wear them again.

 Think about this also when it comes to decluttering your office.
 Do you have an extra computer, printer, or other resources you can donate?
 Ask around town if there’s a senior center or job training organization that can use electronic donations.

-Even if your business is 100% online, you can certainly declutter your hard drive and donate old versions of training programs to a young mom or dad who’s starting her first business.
-Do you have hard cover business books that are fairly current filling bookcases?
+Even if your business is 100% online, you can certainly declutter your hard drive and donate old versions of training programs to a young mom or dad who’s starting their first business.
+Do you have hard cover business books that are fairly current filling your bookcases?
 Donate each one to a deserving new business owner or run a contest via social media to pick a winner.

 Simply changing your perspective about letting go of possessions and looking at it from the viewpoint of helping others will make you feel better about doing it.
 And I bet you’ll even start looking for more things to donate.
 Now you’re not only helping yourself but others too and that’s a huge win-win situation!